 A tracheostomy is performed for several reasons.
 It may be performed during an emergency when your airway is blocked.
 It could also be performed when a health condition or other issue makes regular breathing impossible.

-Conditions that may require a tracheostomy include:
+Conditions or situations that may require a tracheostomy include:

-- birth defects of the airway
+- congenital abnormalities of the airway

 - chronic lung disease

 - cancers that affect the head and neck